 Businesses are faced with innumerable risks.
-Compliance issues, reputational degradation, economic changes (affecting sales or access to labor), and acts of God (such as Hurricane Ida or Covid-19) are just a few such possibilities that pose serious threats to a business’ health and longevity.
-Here are five ways poker can help develop effective risk management.
+Compliance issues, reputational degradation, economic changes (affecting sales or access to labor), and things such as Hurricane Ida or Covid-19 are just a few such possibilities that pose serious threats to a business’ health and longevity.
+Here are five ways utilizing the power of poker can help develop effective risk management.

 The first step to mitigating risk is identifying the potential for problems.
 Poker players pinpoint risk through the practice of game selection, scouting out the best locations, conditions, and opponents to play, therefore giving themselves the highest chance of success.